jakob-garde/jakob-garde.github.io/about.md

 system-level software, hardware integration and simulation.
 Over the years I have developed 3D scanning tools and algorithms, sea chart visualization, desktop applications, low-level communication infrastructure and CLI's.

+### About the content

+Recently I had a chance to work on my own to develop new skills (AKA being unemployed), an exciting opportunity which calls for a portfolio.
+Some projects that have caught on beyond the initial exploration are presented here in some form or another.

-Some of my code is posted [on github].
+Project source code is posted [on github].

 [on github]: https://github.com/climbcat